Dear Friends and Neighbors in North Berkeley County,

 As a conservative, I believe decisions made on a state level are more responsive to the public than those made in Washington.
 I have an appreciation and confidence in the people, especially when they have the freedom to decide what is best for them and take responsibility for the consequences.

 I have enjoyed meeting you and representing you as we continue our two-way communication.
 Please attend one of my Town Meetings during the first or second Saturdays in January and complete and return a Citizens’ Poll.
 This keeps me in touch with your views, suggestions and ideas.
 Our government works best when our citizens are active and involved.
 Also, be looking for the largest locust tree!

 Please take a few minutes to complete this years Citizens’Poll. it’s right here…(Click Here)

 A few of the questions from this years poll include:

 Your participation in taking this poll is appreciated.

 “At the beginning of each year I schedule meetings across the district as a way to listen and get input and ideas from the people I represent.
 These meetings have provided an excellent way for me to keep in touch with the people in Berkeley County and the Eastern Panhandle and are a very helpful link in the two-way communication that is important for government to work.
 Everyone is welcome to attend and participate.
 I hope those attending will take a few minutes to fill out the Citizens’ Poll in this newsletter and bring it to the meeting.”

-Also of concern are our State’s drug epidemic, improving student achievement and issues dealing with Berkeley County’s growth.
+Also of concern are our state and local drug epidemic, and responding to County’s growth with more local control.
 I am also interested in your input on road projects in the area, education, health care, hunting, senior citizens, law enforcement concerns and animal abuse.
 I have also invited our two state senators, Craig Blair and Charles Trump, to attend and participate.